Stronger Together: Recap of the End FGM European Network 2025 General Assembly

 A key moment of the General Assembly was the Board Elections and analysing together the request of possible new members of the Network!

-Aminata Sidibè (GAMS Belgium) renewed her mandate and will continue into her second year as co-president, alongside Sona, who also enters her second year.
 According to the Network's Statutes, the Board can consist of 3 to 7 members with overlapping mandates.
 With five seats available this year, elections were held.

 We are thrilled to welcome two new Board Members:

-• Luul Jama (Existera – Sweden), who brings extensive experience in education, political advocacy, and a strong feminist approach.
+- Luul Jama (Existera – Sweden), who brings extensive experience in education, political advocacy, and a strong feminist approach.

-• Jules Buckley (Akidwa – Ireland), who offers a rich background in intersectional advocacy, decolonial feminism, and survivor-centered work.
+- Jules Buckley (Akidwa – Ireland), who offers a rich background in intersectional advocacy, decolonial feminism, and survivor-centered work.

 We deeply appreciate the time, energy, and passion of our outgoing Board Members and look forward to building on their legacy with our newly elected team.

-Our new Board Member Jules Buckley (Akidwa)!
+Pictured: our new Board Member Jules Buckley (Akidwa)

 We also welcomed 3 new members:

 Meanwhile, UNAF (Spain), already an associate member, changed its membership status and is now a full member!
-Learn more about the new members here.

 Discussions on the Multiannual Financial Framework

+Given the importance of current EU funding negotiations, a session on the Multiannual Financial Framework (MFF) was held to highlight key issues.
 There is an overall growing concern around potential funding cuts for gender equality and civil society in the next MFF, urging coordinated advocacy to safeguard progress.
+Members were also encouraged to join the Advocacy Working Group, where MFF discussions will continue.

-Our Policy and Advocacy Coordinator, Xheni Dani, shared a one-page summary and outlined four key priorities for the Network:
+Our Policy and Advocacy Coordinator, Xheni Dani, shared a one-page summary and outlined four key priorities for the Network.

 Fundraising strategies: next steps as a Network